MantisVision/webUtils/docs/integrationguide.md

 Once you call ``MeshGenerator.init()`` and ``MeshGenerator.play()``, your ``CustomMesh`` object should start to receive the data and update itself.
 What is still missing however, is a texture.
 That one can be constructed either from canvas HTML element or from video HTML element.
-The former is recommend due to the better syncing - canvas gets redrawn only once the previous request for the decoded data was resolved, whilest the video may accidently display a frame or two before it is automatically paused which may result in the texture ill fitting the mesh.
+The former is recommend due to the better syncing - canvas gets redrawn only once the previous request for the decoded data was resolved, while the video may accidentally display a frame or two before it is automatically paused which may result in the texture ill fitting the mesh.
 This is particularly prominent in ``@mantisvision/ryskstrem`` where the video isn't paused due to realtime nature of the mediastream.